IfcOpenShell/IfcOpenShell/README.md

 the cmake/ folder.

 The preferred way to fetch and build this project's dependencies is to use the build scripts in win/ folder.
-See win/readme.txt for more information.
+See [win/readme.md] for more information.
 Instructions in a nutshell (assuming Visual Studio x64 environment variables set):
     > git clone https://github.com/IfcOpenShell/IfcOpenShell.git
     > cd oce\win
     > build-deps.cmd (defaults to using VS 2015 x64 RelWithDebInfo build)
     > run-cmake.bat (defaults to using VS 2015 x64)
     > ..\build-vs2015-x64\IfcOpenShell.sln
-You can now build the solution using the RelWithDebInfo configuration You can also build the INSTALL project if wanted
+You can now build the solution using the RelWithDebInfo configuration (freshly created solution by CMake defaults to Debug).
+Build the INSTALL project to deploy the headers and binaries into a single location if wanted/needed.

 Alternatively, the old Visual Studio solution and project files requiring manual work can be found from the win/sln folder.